-- Help you understand what to expect every step of the process
+- Help you understand what to expect at every step of the process

 - Negotiate or mediate with the workers’ compensation insurance company as necessary to try to reach an agreement

-- Represent you to the insurance company and the Judge who oversees your appeal hearing
+- Represent you to the insurance company and the Judge who oversees your appeals hearing

 We can get started on your case today.
 We are not afraid to take on any insurance company or employer.
 We will not hesitate to take your case in front of a Judge if necessary to get approval for the workers’ compensation benefits you deserve.